orospakr/stream-pump/README.md

 clients behind a bottle-neck.
 Currently, the only protocol type supported is Microsoft's MMSH.

+On account of multicast being a non-starter these days, and the knowledge of protocol state and framing necessary to late-join a stream, it remains necessary to use a program like this one all the way up at layer 5 or so (depending on how you're counting) to get this job done.

 It does:

 * bounce a live video stream from one source to many clients